 Subject access requests

-Under data protection law you, the data subject, will have a number of rights with regard to your personal data.
+Under the GDPR you, the data subject, will have a number of rights with regard to your personal data.
 You have the right to request access to your personal data and this is known as a ‘subject access request’.
 We shall respond promptly, and within one month of receiving the request and all the necessary information from you.
 Our formal response to you shall include details of the personal data we hold about you, including the:

 - Source/s from which we acquired the information